revddit/revddit-language-fix/README.md

-# revddit-language-fix
+# reveddit-language-fix
-A browser extension that allows revddit.com to work properly when the browser/OS language is not set to english.
+A browser extension that allows reveddit.com to work properly when the browser/OS language is not set to english.

 ## Installation